MaherKhaz/CSP-Sudoku-Solver/README.md

-# Solver for Sudoku as a Constraint Satisfaction Problem
+# Solver for Sudoku as a Constraint Satisfaction Problem hi

 This repository provides python scripts that allows to solve the Sudoku Game, show the solution with a Graphical User Interface and models the Sudoku Game as a CSP.